tvb2/fence/README.md

 # Leetcode problem 587.
-Erect the Fencefence
+Erect the Fence

 # The problem
 The problem can be found [here](https://leetcode.com/problems/erect-the-fence/).